 AGNC Investment (AGNC) Gains But Lags Market: What You Should Know

-Coming into today, shares of the real estate investment trust had gained 0.5% in the past month.
-In that same time, the Finance sector lost 1.34%, while the S&P 500 lost 3.68%.
+Heading into today, shares of the real estate investment trust had gained 1.13% over the past month, outpacing the Finance sector's loss of 0.91% and the S&P 500's loss of 2.25% in that time.

-AGNC will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.63, down 22.22% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $397 million, down 19.64% from the year-ago period.
+AGNC will be looking to display strength as it nears its next earnings release, which is expected to be October 25, 2021.
+In that report, analysts expect AGNC to post earnings of $0.63 per share.
+This would mark a year-over-year decline of 22.22%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $397 million, down 19.64% from the year-ago period.

-AGNC's full-year Zacks Consensus Estimates are calling for earnings of $2.78 per share and revenue of $1.7 billion.
-These results would represent year-over-year changes of +2.96% and +1.13%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.78 per share and revenue of $1.7 billion, which would represent changes of +2.96% and +1.13%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for AGNC.
+It is also important to note the recent changes to analyst estimates for AGNC.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.22% lower.
-AGNC currently has a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.22% lower within the past month.
+AGNC is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that AGNC has a Forward P/E ratio of 5.75 right now.
-This represents a discount compared to its industry's average Forward P/E of 10.81.
+In terms of valuation, AGNC is currently trading at a Forward P/E ratio of 5.81.
+This represents a discount compared to its industry's average Forward P/E of 10.94.

 The REIT and Equity Trust industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 64, which puts it in the top 26% of all 250+ industries.